This is one of my husband’s favorite desserts. A layer of rhubarb is covered in a sweet buttery crust for the perfect sweet tart treat.

-It’s not that I don’t want it, it’s just that we never think of it at the right time.
-I think he only wants it so he can have this Rhubarb Crunch on an annual basis anyway.
+It’s not that I don’t want it.
+It’s just that we never think of it at the right time.
+I think he only wants it so he can have this rhubarb cobbler on an annual basis anyway.

 So when my parents moved to a place with rhubarb, we were in!

-Now that doesn’t mean that we won’t be planting a plant ourselves, it just means we can have rhubarb crunch in the years between now and the time it actually happens!
-My husband doesn’t go on and on about food very often.
+Now, that doesn’t mean that we won’t be planting a plant ourselves.
+It just means we can have homemade rhubarb cobblers in the years between now and the time it actually happens!

-She said it actually came from my husband’s grandma and generations of his family have been enjoying it.
+She said it actually came from my husband’s grandma, and generations of his family have been enjoying it.
 You know I love a good family recipe!

 The recipe is actually really simple.
-Rhubarb is really tart on it’s own, so it requires a good amount of sugar to make it palatable.
+Rhubarb is really tart on its own, so it requires a good amount of sugar to make it palatable.

-The juice from the fruit and the crumble come together to make something wonderful!
+The juice from the fruit and the crumble come together to make something wonderful.
 I can see why this is one of those recipes that my husband has an affinity for!

 My husband’s grandma suggested to serve this with a glass of milk on her recipe card.
 That is truly a great combination.

-Rhubarb Crunch
+Rhubarb Cobbler

 Ingredients